Password Hacking

 2. Dictionary Attack

-A dictionary attack is more efficient than brute force.
-In this technique, hackers use a predefined list of words, phrases, or commonly used passwords to guess the target password.
+A dictionary attack is more effective than a brute force approach.
+This method involves hackers using a list of common words, phrases, or passwords to guess the target password.
 It relies on the predictability of human-created passwords, making it a popular choice among attackers.

 3. Rainbow Table Attack